 Imagine if you were assigned to a thankless task where most people you encountered were in violation of the law, deeply resented your enforcement of the law, and lied to try to avoid the application of the law.
 How refreshing would it be to find somebody who was both polite and honest?
 Don't forget that behind the uniform, police officers are people.

-While we have all heard stories, some true, about people who got out of traffic tickets by concocting stories, from the simple to the bizarre, don't count on an officer believing them.
+While we have all heard stories, some true and some of dubious veracity, about people who got out of traffic tickets by concocting stories, from the simple to the bizarre.
+But whatever you have heard about the success of others, don't expect that an officer will believe the same story when it comes from you.
 The odds are, the officer has heard them all before on multiple occasions, and if he has let somebody off it is with full knowledge that the story was a fabrication or exaggeration.